slingr-stack/quickchart-package/README.md

 keywords:
 last_updated: March 14, 2023
 tags: []
-summary: "Detailed description of QuickChart endpoint."
+summary: "Detailed description of QuickChart package."
 ---

 # Overview

 [QuickChart](https://quickchart.io/) creates embeddable chart and qr images with a single URL.
 Chart images are defined by [Chart.js](https://www.chartjs.org/) objects.

-The QuickChart endpoint allows to create Chart and QR codes.
-Some of the features supported by this endpoint are:
+The QuickChart package allows to create Chart and QR codes.
+Some of the features supported by this package are:

 - Generate an image (PNG or PDF) with the Chart
 - Generate an image (PNG or SVG) with the QR codes